 Discussions play an important role in how we learn and grow together.
 There are several ways to view the topic of a discussion board:

 In most cases, there will be one discussion forum for each week in the course; however, this may be modified by your instructor.
 Be sure to review the Syllabus and weekly module requirements carefully to assure you don't miss any of your assignments.

 Please note, you must make your initial post for each module’s discussion question no later than Thursday at 11:59 p.m.
 Mountain Time.
 Your follow up posts to other students must be made no later than Sunday at 11:59 p.m.
 Mountain Time.
 You should respond to at least two other students in each forum.
-Your initial response and your follow up responses must be substantive in nature, or as dictated by your instructor.
+Your initial response and your follow up responses must be substantive in nature or as dictated by your instructor.
 Credit for late discussions is typically not allowed, so please make sure to stay on top of the Discussion Forums as you move through the course.
 See details in the late policy if you have additional questions about assignment due dates.

 In some of the courses, Live Classroom sessions will be offered.
 The Live Classroom is an online synchronous meeting tool that allows for video, audio, screen sharing, chat, and presentations.
 These events can be archived and viewed or downloaded later.